alex-strobel/DPP-LabManual/Code-of-Conduct.md

 It should not be necessary to have a file like this because all of us will agree upon what will be outlined below.
 Yet, what we might think to agree upon may change over time and who comprises the *all of us* may change as well so that having a written *code of conduct* might be useful in the future.

 To put it simple:

 1. We are a team and as often as possible make collective decisions.
+2. We value credible and trustworthy science.
-2. We embrace open science principles and act accordingly.
+3. We embrace open science principles and act accordingly.
-3. We always comment our code.
+4. We always comment our code.
-4. We adhere to common principles when using language, i.e., everything said and written should be as accessible and inclusive as possible.
+5. We adhere to common principles when using language, i.e., everything said and written should be as accessible and inclusive as possible.
 8. ...

 To elaborate :